Pat Henry (politician)

-Patrick Stevens Henry (February 15, 1861 – December 28, 1933) was a U.S. Representative from Mississippi, nephew of Patrick Henry (1843-1930).
+Patrick Stevens Henry (February 15, 1861 – December 28, 1933) was an American lawyer and politician who served one term as a U.S. Representative from Mississippi from 1901 to 1903.

+He is the nephew of Patrick Henry, who had represented a different Mississippi congressional district prior to him being elected.

+Biography

 Born near Helena, Arkansas, Henry moved with his parents to Vicksburg, Mississippi, in 1865.

 He attended the public schools and was graduated from the University of Mississippi, Oxford, Mississippi.
 He attended the United States Military Academy.

 He studied law, was admitted to the bar in 1882, and commenced practice in Vicksburg, Mississippi.